Piet Uys: Warrior

-However, after the massacare of Retief and his men by Dingane and the subsequent Zulu attacks on the Voortrekker laagers in Natal, commandos led by Uys and Potgieter rode to their aid.
+However, after the massacre of Retief and his men by Dingane and the subsequent Zulu attacks on the Voortrekker laagers in Natal, commandos led by Uys and Potgieter rode to their aid.
 During the subsequent Battle of Italeni both Uys and his second son, Dirkie, were killed.
 The part of Uys' commando that remained behind (under the command of Field Cornet Potgieter), were surrounded and had to fight their way out.
 Due to the outcome of the battle, the Voortrekker forces involved in the fighting subsequently became known as the Vlugkommando(Flight Commando).
 Uys was to be the only Voortrekker leader to be killed in battle during the Great Trek.
 In retaliation the Voortrekkers formed the Vegkommando (Fight commando) which decisively defeated the Zulu in the Battle of Blood River.

 Legacy

 Uys and his son Dirkie are rendered in the marble friezes of the Voortrekker Monument in Pretoria.